-The mission of Capitol Technology University is to provide relevant learning experiences that lead to success in the evolving global community.
-In order to achieve the mission the university will enhance and expand corporate relationships.
+The mission of Capitol College is to provide relevant learning experiences that lead to success in the evolving global community.
+In order to achieve the mission, Capitol will enhance and expand corporate relationships.
 Capitol will increase annual revenue from services to corporations and government agencies to \$500,000 by 2018.